OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/SelectTimeSeries/SelectTimeSeries.md

 `SelectTimeSeries` Command Editor Checking for Data (<a href="../SelectTimeSeries_CheckData.png">see full-size image</a>)
 </p>**

+### Select Based on a Time Series Statistic ###

-The following dialog is used to edit the command and illustrates selecting time series by evaluating a time series statistic.
+The following illustrates selecting time series by evaluating a time series statistic.
 Currently a direct check in this command is not done and instead the [`CheckTimeSeriesStatistic`](../CheckTimeSeriesStatistic/CheckTimeSeriesStatistic.md) must be used to set a property, which can then be checked in this command.